-" As you pass on the mail-road, from Palmyra, Wayne county, to Canandaigua, Ontario county, New York, before arriving at the little village of Manchester, say from three to four, or about four miles from Palmyra, you pass a large hill on the east side of the road.
+"As you pass on the mail-road from Palmyra, Wayne county, to Canandaigua, Ontario county, New York, before arriving at the little village of Manchester, say from three to four, or about four miles from Palmyra, you pass a large hill on the east side of the road.
 Why I say large, is because it is as large, perhaps, as any in that country.

-" The north end rises quite suddenly until it assumes a level with the more southerly extremity; and I think, I may say, an elevation higher than at the south, a short distance, say half or three-fourths of a mile.
-As you pass towards Canandaigua, it lessens gradually, until the surface assumes its common level, or is broken by other smaller hills or ridges, water-courses and ravines.
-I think I am justified in saying, that this is the highest hill for some distance round, and I am certain, that its appearance, as it rises so suddenly from a plain on the north, must attract the notice of the traveller as he passes by."---" The north end," which has been described as rising suddenly from the plain, forms " a promontory without timber, but covered with grass.
-As you pass to the south, you soon come to scattering timber, the surface having been cleared by art or wind; and a short distance further left, you are surrounded with the common forest of the country.
-It is necessary to observe, that even the part cleared, was only occupied for pasturage; its steep ascent, and narrow summit not admitting the plough of the husbandman, with any degree of ease or profit.
-It was at the second mentioned place, where the record was found to be deposited, on the west side of the hill, not far from the top down its side; and when myself visited the place in the year 1830, there were several trees standing-enough to cause a shade in summer, but not so much as to prevent the surface being covered with grass-which was also the case when the record was first found.
+"The north end rises quite suddenly until it assumes a level with the more southerly extremity, and, I think I may say, an elevation higher than at the south, a short distance, say half or three-fourths of a mile.
+As you p as towards Canandaigua it lessens gradually, until the surface assumes its common level, or is broken by other smaller hills or ridges, water-courses and ravines.
+I think I am justified in saying that this is the highest hill for some distance round, and I am certain that its appearance, as it rises so suddenly from a plain on the north, must attract the notice of the traveller as he passes by."-" The north end, (which has been described as rising suddenly from the plain,) forms a promontory without timber, but covered with grass.
+As you pass to the south you soon come to scattering timber, the surface hav-ing been cleared by art or wind; and a short distance further left, you are surrounded As you pass to the south you soon come to scattering timber, the surface havwith the common forest of the country.
+It is necessary to observe, that even the part. cleared, was only occupied for pasturage; its steep ascent and narrow summit not admitting the plough of the husbandman with any degree of ease or profit.
+It was at the second mentioned place, where the record was found to be deposited, on the west side of the hill, not far from the top down its side; and when myself visited the place in the year 1830, there were several trees standing-enough to cause a shade in summer, but not so much as to prevent the surface being covered with grass, which was also the case when the record was first found.